tlklein/mongodb-crud-rest-api/README.md

 # Data Platform Project

-The current iteration is based on development done by:
-* Joanna Macedo, Trinity Klein, and Maria Abejide in Spring 2024
-* Jeremy Griffith and Edwin Charly in Spring of 2023
-* Elliot Farmer Garcia, Agatha	Molski and Chris Blanco in Fall of 2022.

-## Requirements

 This project uses NodeJS, VUEJS and MongoDB.
 This is a summary of the project description.

 Project Goal: The project aims to expand an existing web application by adding new features and improving documentation. ​ The application follows a MEVN stack architecture (MongoDB, Express, VueJS, Node) and is a prototype implementation. ​